IBM/itaa-docs/docs/enterprise/Overview-ITAA.md

 #### Style and more
 The MxGraph framework provides a rich set of formatting tools to help you make the diagram look however you would like.
 Many of these are self explanatory and are available directly in the 3 separate tabs of the **format panel**: Style, Text, and Arrange.

-The Style panel let's you apply style to whatever element is selected.
+The Style panel lets you apply style to whatever element is selected.
 So if it is a line, the choice of line style (dash, solid), endpoint style (arrow type), thickness, color, etc.  You can also adjust whether the line is straight, curved, orthogonal jogs, etc.  Also if two lines are selected (which cross), you can set the style for the line crossing.
 If the symbol is a shape then things like fill and outline color, etc are available to be changed.

 The style panel also includes an Edit Style button which provides access to the basic properties of the shape for instance the base shape type, whether it is a container, whether the shape is represented by an image (icon) - thus exposing an "edit image" control, etc. Knowledge of the "Edit Style" and the corresponding style commands are most important to be able to replace the style of one symbol with the basic style of some other symbol in the system.